Learn 3D Gamedev from Zero with Godot 4

 checkbox

-It's powerful yet very light so suitable for state-of-the-art machines as well as older computers.
+It's powerful yet very light so suitable for the latest hardware as well as older computers.
 It works on Windows, Mac, Linux, Android and even runs in the browser.

 checkbox